 Saving your hard-earned dough is important!
 However, keeping wads of cash stuffed under your mattress probably isn’t the right way to go about it.
 Instead, we recommend keeping your money in a bank account.
 But what are the types of bank accounts you could use?

-Approximately 95% of U.S. households have some type of bank or credit union account, so you certainly won’t be alone when you go this route.
+Approximately 95% of U.S. households have some type of bank account.
+Be it a traditional bank account or credit union account.
 There are several different types of bank accounts out there, so it might be hard to know which one is right for you.

 Let’s go over the different bank account types so you can decide which kind to open.
 You may even want to open multiple accounts once you get the hang of it!